oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

 ## Task 2: Fork and clone the Lab Repository

 Open a browser and navigate to the Lab Repository Available <u><strong>[here](https://github.com/oracle/oci-react-samples.git)</strong></u>.
-You can also find the link below if you would like to copy-paste the link instead on your browser.
+You can also find the link below if you would like to copy-paste the link instead on your browser:
 ``` bash
 <copy>
 https://github.com/oracle/oci-react-samples.git